 wind speeds (black curves) have been fitted to the logarithmic

 wind speed profile (3-parameter model, red curves).

-The results from the linear regression are depicted in Fig.1 and Fig.2,
+The results from the least squares fit are depicted in Fig.1 and Fig.2,

 the results from the 1-dimensional flow model in Fig.3 and Fig.4,